Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 In Louisiana, on the river, the family's name evolved from Bugeaud to Bujol and eventually to Bujole.

-Descendants of Joseph BUJOLE (c1723-1806)
+Descendants of Joseph BUJOLE (c1723-1806; Alain)

-Joseph, fils, older son of Joseph Bugeaud, père and Marie-Josèphe Landry and brother of Étienne, born probably at Pigiguit in c1723, married Anne, daughter of Jean LeBlanc, probably at Pigiguit in c1750.
+Joseph, fils, older son of Joseph Bugeaud, père and Marie-Josèphe Landry and brother of Étienne, born probably at L'Assomption, Pigiguit in c1723, married Anne, daughter of Jean LeBlanc and Jeanne Bourgeois, probably at Pigiguit in c1750.
 He and his family were exiled to Maryland in 1755.
 They came to Louisiana in 1766 and settled at Cabanocé, where he and his wife had more children.
 They remained at Cabanocé for a few years then drifted upriver to Ascension, where Spanish officials counted them in 1770 and again in 1777.
 Joseph, fils died at Ascension in February 1806 in his early 80s.
 His older son settled on the western prairies.
 His younger son remained on the river and settled at Ascension.

 1